Coordinated Humanoid Robot Locomotion with Symmetry Equivariant Reinforcement Learning Policy: Introduction

 In order to tackle this problem, previous works propose various novel methods to incorporate morphological symmetry into the training framework~\cite{su2024leveraging,mittal2024symmetry,abdolhosseini2019learning,wang2022robot}.
 Some research improves symmetry performance from \emph{temporal} perspective, i.e. encourages periodicity of robot motions~\cite{lin2020invariant,lee2020learning,gu2024humanoid,ding2024breaking}.
 For instance, some prior works~\cite{gu2024humanoid,ding2024breaking} introduce periodic phase signals into the observation and reward design, encouraging the periodical gait motions of the policy.
 Lee et al.~\cite{lee2020learning} design a novel action space based on Central Pattern Generators~\cite{bellegarda2022cpg} to describe temporally symmetric motions.

 Besides, other works aims to address this problem from a \emph{spatial} perspective, i.e. output equivariant actions under symmetric states~\cite{mittal2024symmetry,wang2022robot,su2024leveraging}.
 Some works augment collected transitions with their symmetric copies to induce equivariance and invariance for the actor and critic correspondingly, which is effective in quadruped locomotion~\cite{abdolhosseini2019learning,mittal2024symmetry} and manipulation~\cite{lin2020invariant}.
 Another approach is introducing regularization into the optimization objective of the actor and critic training, which has been widely utilized in RL-based robot methods~\cite{gu2024humanoid,abreu2025addressing,ben2025homie,long2024learning,xue2025unified}.
-Prior works also explore enforcing equivariance through introducing constraints on the policy architectures~\cite{mondal2020group,mondal2022eqr}.
+Prior works also explore enforcing equivariance on RL through introducing hard constraints on neural network-based policy architectures~\cite{mondal2020group,mondal2022eqr}.
 This approach is effective on classic control tasks~\cite{van2020mdp,rezaei2022continuous}, quadruped control~\cite{su2024leveraging}, and manipulations~\cite{wang2022robot,wang2022so}.

 Despite previous novel methods, the optimal approach to integrating symmetry equivariance into DRL-based robot policies still remains underexplored, particularly on real humanoid robots, which demand high agility and robustness in their motions~\cite{zhuang2024humanoid,zhang2025natural}.
 Loosely equivariant methods, such as temporal symmetric policies and data augmentation, show moderate performance due to insufficient policy constraints, and are commonly employed as auxiliary techniques in robot tasks~\cite{long2024learning,xue2025unified}.
 Loss regularization methods introduce additional hyperparameters requiring delicate tuning, and these terms may impede the optimization process of policies~\cite{mittal2024symmetry,su2024leveraging}.
 Strict equivariant methods show promise predominantly in simulated classic control tasks, where their effectiveness on robots, especially real humanoid robots, remains under-explored~\cite{van2020mdp,rezaei2022continuous,wang2022so}.